-Algerians fill the capital with big anti-Bouteflika protest
+Big anti-Bouteflika protest fills Algerian capital

 Several lawmakers of the ruling FLN party have resigned to join the mass anti-government protests, the private Ashourouq TV station said on Friday.
 No details were immediately available.

-Train and metro services in Algiers were suspended without explanation before Algerians gathered once again in several cities to press the 82-year-old Bouteflika to step down.
+Train and metro services in Algiers were suspended without explanation before Algerians gathered in the capital and several other cities including Constantine, Annaba, Skikda, Bouira and Tizi Ouzou to press the 82-year-old Bouteflika to step down.

 The ailing Bouteflika is in hospital in Geneva and has rarely been seen in public since suffering a stroke in 2013.

-On Thursday he issued his first warning to protesters, saying the unrest, now entering its third week, could destabilize the country.
+On Thursday he issued his first warning to protesters, saying the unrest, now entering its third week, could create chaos in North African country, an oil and gas producer.

 The demonstrations, the largest since 1991 when the army canceled elections Islamists were poised to win, pose the most substantial threat ever faced by the president, who is standing for re-election on April 18.